 Great Recession ended last summer, but growth recession continues

-Recession is a technical term that technically doesn’t apply to what the U.S. is currently going through.
+Recession is a technical term that technically doesn’t get started to what the U.S. is currently going through.
 Economic misery as a real-life condition persists, but a government panel announced Monday that the recession officially ended in June 2009.
 The economic downturn started in December 2007 and lasted for 18 months — the longest slide since World War II.
 The economy’s prolonged freefall had earned it the title of “Great Recession” long before it was officially declared over.
 The panel said that even though the economy resumed growth, it is far from returning to normal capacity.
 Meanwhile, the Federal Reserve is seeking to avoid a “growth recession” in which economic expansion is too slow to stem rising unemployment.

 Recession runner up to Depression

 The longest recession since the Great Depression ended when the economy resumed growth last summer, according to the National Bureau of Economic Research.
 The Los Angeles Times reports that a relapse, or double-dip, would be a new recession.
 The 18-month Great Recession is the official runner up to the 43-month Great Depression that lasted from 1929 to 1933.
 The most recent economic collapse eclipsed 16-month recessions in 1973-75 and 1981-82.
 More than 8 million people lost their jobs, and the labor market could take years to recover.
 The NBER said the most damaging factor in this recession was rapid productivity growth, which deleted jobs as output was marginally sustained.